Atomic Quantum Sensors for High-Frequency Gravitational Wave Searches

-As an alternative to Rydberg implementations, one may consider laser-driven optical or near-infrared Raman transitions, where two long-lived ground states are coupled via a virtually populated excited state, giving access to GW frequencies in the optical band.
+As an alternative to Rydberg implementations, one may consider laser-driven optical/NIR Raman transitions, where two long-lived ground states are coupled via a virtually populated excited state, giving access to GW frequencies in the optical band.
 Raman schemes benefit from large atomic ensembles with well-characterized transitions.
-For concreteness, we focus on the Cs D2 line~\cite{Cs}, with natural linewidth $\Gamma/2\pi \approx 5.2\,$MHz for the 852\,nm transition and effective dipole $d \simeq 2.6\times 10^{-29}\,\mathrm{C\,m}$.
-With a laser field amplitude $E_{\rm laser} = 10^5$\,V/m and a single-photon detuning $\Delta = 2\pi$\,GHz, Eq.~\eqref{eq:snd_RamanI} yields $\sqrt{S_{h, {\rm min}}} \sim 10^{-28}{\rm\,Hz^{-\frac{1}{2}}}$ in a conservative configuration, improving the sensitivity to $\sqrt{S_{h, {\rm min}}} \sim 10^{-33}{\rm\,Hz^{-\frac{1}{2}}}$ in the optimistic regime.
-In the aggressive configuration, the sensitivity could reach $\sqrt{S_{h, {\rm min}}} \sim 10^{-37}{\rm\,Hz^{-\frac{1}{2}}}$.
-These values lie several orders of magnitude below standard cosmological HFGW predictions, suggesting that, in principle, laser-driven Raman schemes might probe the stochastic GW background at or beyond the BBN bound.
-Realizing such performance would, however, require stringent control of technical noise and decoherence.
-The two-photon cavity scheme of Eq.~\eqref{eq:snd_RamanII} avoids the need for an external laser, but in this case the achievable sensitivity is limited to $\sqrt{S_{h, {\rm min}}} \sim 10^{-29}{\rm\,Hz^{-\frac{1}{2}}}$, far from probing cosmological scenarios.
-We therefore focus on the laser-driven Raman configuration as the more promising approach.
+For concreteness, we focus on the Cs D2 line~\cite{Cs}, with natural linewidth $\Gamma/2\pi \approx 5.2\,$MHz for the 852\,nm transition and effective dipole $d_{\rm opt} \simeq 2.6\times 10^{-29}\,\mathrm{C\,m}$.
+With a laser field amplitude $E_{\rm laser} = 10^5$\,V/m and a single-photon detuning $\Delta = 2\pi$\,GHz, Eq.~\eqref{eq:Sh_Raman_methods} yields $\sqrt{S_{h, {\rm min}}} \sim 10^{-28}{\rm\,Hz^{-\frac{1}{2}}}$ for $f = 10^{15}$\,Hz in a conservative configuration, improving the sensitivity to $\sqrt{S_{h, {\rm min}}} \sim 10^{-33}{\rm\,Hz^{-\frac{1}{2}}}$ in the optimistic regime.
+In the aggressive configuration, the sensitivity could reach $\sqrt{S_{h, {\rm min}}} \sim 10^{-36}{\rm\,Hz^{-\frac{1}{2}}}$.
+GW backgrounds contribute incoherently through their strain power spectral density within the detector bandwidth fixed by the cavity quality factor~\cite{Romano:2016dpx}.
+These benchmark coherent sensitivities can approach cosmological benchmark curves under optimistic assumptions on coherence, cavity performance, and noise.
+Achieving such performance, however, requires stringent control of technical noise and decoherence.
+Quantum limitations demand that noise fluctuations of the effective transition frequency remain below $1/(\tau\sqrt{N})$, implying tight requirements on $B$ field stability and cavity noise.
+First-order Zeeman couplings require sub-nT stability over the interrogation time, while second-order Zeeman couplings relax this to the $\mu$T range, as shown in optical clock experiments~\cite{2007NatPh...3..227B, Bloom:2013uoa, 2014arXiv1401.2378P, RevModPhys.87.637}.
+A configuration in which both Raman photons originate from the cavity field is parametrically weaker, since the effective coupling scales as $\Omega_{2\gamma}\propto E_{\rm cav}^2$ rather than linearly in the cavity field.
+We focus on the mixed Raman configuration as the more promising approach.